commercelayer/mfe-my-account/README.md

 4. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers) and [documentation](https://docs.commercelayer.io).

 5. Get a [customer access token](https://docs.commercelayer.io/core/authentication/password) for your application.
-You should generate this in your sales channel or use our Javascript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).
+You should generate this in your sales channel (see how to do it [using the Commerce Layer CLI](#using-the-cli-to-get-a-valid-access-token)) or use our Javascript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).

-6. View customer's my account using the URL format: `<your-deployed-my-account-url>/<my-account-base-path>?accessToken=<your-access-token>`.
+6. View the customer's account page using the URL format: `<your-deployed-my-account-url>/<my-account-base-path>?accessToken=<your-access-token>`.

 ### Example